ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/RunSRW.rst

    * - plot_allvars
      - Run the plotting task and, optionally, the difference plotting task

 The METplus verification tasks and metatasks that are included by default in ``verify_*.yaml`` are described in :numref:`Table %s <VXWorkflowTasksTable>`.
 The ``taskgroup`` entry after the name of each (meta)task indicates the taskgroup file that must be included in the user's ``config.yaml`` file under ``rocoto: tasks: taskgroups:`` in order for that (meta)task to be considered for inclusion in the workflow (see :numref:`Section %s <DefineWorkflow>` for details).
-As described in  :numref:`Section %s <defining_metatasks>`, metatasks define a set of tasks in the workflow based on multiple values of one or more parameters such as the ensemble member index, the accumulation interval (for cumulative fields such as accumulated precipitation), and the name of the verification field group (see description of ``VX_FIELD_GROUPS`` in :numref:`Section %s <GeneralVXParams>`).
+Metatasks define a set of tasks in the workflow based on multiple values of one or more parameters such as the ensemble member index, the accumulation interval (for cumulative fields such as accumulated precipitation), and the name of the verification field group (see description of ``VX_FIELD_GROUPS`` in :numref:`Section %s <GeneralVXParams>`).

 .. _VXWorkflowTasksTable: